aibasel/bib/README.md

     \bibliography{abbrv-short,literatur,crossref-short}  # short versions
     \bibliography{abbrv,extra,literatur,crossref}  # if some citations are in extra.bib

-To add the bibliography files to your paper repo, you can use the following Makefile target:
+To add the bibliography files to your paper repo, you can use the following Makefile target (remember to indent with tabs):

     update-bib:
         for name in {abbrv-short,abbrv,literatur,crossref-short,crossref}; do \